JordanOsterberg/JScoreboards/README.md

 If you find bugs- report them as a GitHub issue.
 Thanks!

-If you'd like a video tutorial on how this API works, I have this YouTube video you can watch: [link coming soon] Otherwise, you can take a look at the [wiki](https://github.com/JordanOsterberg/JScoreboards/wiki).
+If you'd like a video tutorial on how this API works, I have a [YouTube video](https://youtube.com/watch?v=SoPWdEMNFAM) you can watch.
+Otherwise, you can take a look at the [wiki](https://github.com/JordanOsterberg/JScoreboards/wiki).

 ## Maven Repository